Opetushallitus/ehoks-ui/doc/adr/0002-use-finnish-as-the-domain-language.md

 ## Context

 There are currently mixed conventions of translating domain words.
-For example mobx-state-tree-model properties are in Finnish but react component props in English even though data might be exactly same.
+For example mobx-state-tree-model properties are in Finnish but react component props in English even though data might be exactly the same.

 ## Decision